-After the six (6) month period for the Individual Municipal Planning period, the Individual Planning Review Period will begin.
+After the Individual Municipal Planning period, the Individual Planning Review Period will be begin commence.
 During this phase, the submitted Individual Municipal Plans will be reviewed and analyzed in preparation for the transition towards the Regional Planning Activities.
-Once this process is finalized, the Regional Municipal Planning process may will begin and will last for an additional period of twelve (12) months.
-The total planning period shall not exceed twenty-four (24) months.
+Once this process is finalized or running simultaneously to a developed individual planning process, the Regional Municipal Planning process may begin.
 Jurisdictions will work with their adjacent Municipalities to understand complex issues that extend beyond civic boundaries and identify solutions that are regional in nature.
 These issues and solutions may include energy considerations, watershed planning and flood mitigation, or environmental and resource conservation planning, among others.
-During this process, Municipalities will be asked by PRDOH to consider inter-governmental coordination of resources to provide actionable solutions, especially projects, to these large area considerations.

-The intent of the Regional Municipal Planning process is to prepare all levels of government for immediate and wise use of future recovery or mitigation funding that could become available under CDBG-DR or other recovery programs.
-In some cases, Regional Planning activities may commence prior to the completion of the Individual Planning effort if deemed appropriate by PRDOH and fit within the context of the ongoing planning activities.
-Additional details regarding regional planning processes and future funding allocations will be amended to these Program Guidelines at a later date.
+During this the process, Municipalities will be asked by PRDOH to consider inter-governmental coordination of resources to provide actionable solutions, especially projects, to these large area considerations.
+The intent of the Regional Municipal Planning process is to prepare all levels of government for immediate and wise use of future recovery or mitigation funding that could become available under CDBG programs.
+In some cases, Regional Planning activities may commence begin-prior to the Individual Planning effort the completion of the Individual Planning effort if they fit within the context of the ongoing planning activities.
+Additional details regarding regional planning processes, revisions and future funding allocations will be amended added to these Program Guidelines at a later date.